 Barszcz biały is a sour rye soup that includes kiełbasa and hard-boiled eggs.
 Noticeably missing: beets!
 It is a completely different soup altogether.

 OK, now that we’ve cleared that up, we can move on to the recipe for this Ukrainian style borscht.
-This is a meatless recipe, but you can use beef broth and include cuts of beef if you’d like.
+This is a meatless recipe, but you can use beef broth and include cuts of beef if you’d like (this would ordinarily be made with meat).
 This soup includes mushrooms, which is not particularly common in many borscht recipes, but it adds a nice flavor and balances the sweetness, as does the vinegar.

 This makes a large pot of soup.
 I have no idea how many servings it makes…let’s just say, it feeds a lot.